MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/01-create-workspace.md

     az ml compute create --name "testdev-vm" --size STANDARD_DS11_V2 --type ComputeInstance
     ```

 > **Note:** If a compute instance with the name "testdev-vm" already exists, change the name to make it unique within your Azure region, with a maximum of 24 characters.
+If you get an error because the name is not unique, delete the partially created compute instance with `az ml compute delete "<compute-instance-name>"`.

 ## Create an environment